TTWNO/tait.tech/_posts/2021-06-02-pinebook-pro.md

 ---

 I recently got my Pinebook Pro.
-It was more expensive than I was expecting, coming in at (including shipping and handling) at C$335.
+It was more expensive than I was expecting, coming in at (including shipping and handling) C$335.
 I always forget the exchange rate and assume it's similar to the U.S. dollar, but it never is, haha!
 Anyway, this is just my first impressions and what I did to fix a few issues.